Table of content

 Make them responsive

-Ensure that iframes are responsive and adapt well to different screen sizes and resolutions.
+Make sure iframes are responsive and adapt well to different screen sizes and resolutions.

 <div class="wrapper">